OVERVIEW OF POSITION

 - Completion of a recognized accounting designation, or the equivalent combination of education and work experience;

-- Strong financial acumen, knowledge of Canadian accounting standards for not-for-profit organizations (ASNFPO), budget development and administration, financial forecasting, analysis and reporting, and investments management;
+- Strong financial acumen, knowledge of Canadian accounting standards for not-for-profit organizations (ASNFPO), budget development and administration, financial forecasting, analysis and reporting, and investment management;

 - Knowledge of relevant federal and provincial legislation affecting not-for-profit organizations (including but not limited to the Canada Not-for-Profit Corporations Act, Ontario Employment Standards Act, Canadian Human Rights Act and the Canadian Income Tax Act);

-- Superior proficiency in computer applications, including Microsoft Office products (especially advanced Excel), accounting packages (preferably Great Plains Dynamics and Management Reporter) and databases (preferably Salesforce);
+- Proficiency in computer applications, including Microsoft Office products (especially advanced Excel), accounting packages (preferably Dynamics 365 Business Central) and databases (preferably Salesforce);

 - Strong project management experience; ability to plan, organize and lead the implementation of plans and processes;

 - Ability to lead and build a team approach in the work environment;

 - Excellent time management skills and ability to prioritize;

 - Strong ability to think strategically, critically and to problem solve;